An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Related Work

 \section{Related Work}

 Overtaking trajectory planning in a road involves finding a path for the vehicle between a given start and goal that meets specific constraints and overtakes other vehicles.
 These constraints include safety (no collisions), minimum time, and minimum energy consumption.
 The hierarchical planning method is a typical approach to solving the above trajectory planning problem.
-Such methods generally involve a two-layer planning framework.
-The upper-layer planner searches for a collision-free initial path, while the lower-layer planner refines the trajectory based on this initial path to meet higher performance requirements \cite{fan2018baidu,lim2018hierarchical}.
+The main idea of such methods is to obtain a geometric path in the configuration space based on the shortest path planning and then perform time parameterization or trajectory planning for this geometric path.
+An initial solution is provided by a search algorithm or dynamic programming algorithm, and then this initial solution is refined through nonlinear optimization in \cite{fan2018baidu,lim2018hierarchical}.
 A hierarchical method in \cite{xin2021enable} includes the front-end trajectory search and back-end optimization based on the convex feasible set algorithm proposed by \cite{liu2018convex}.
-A hierarchical method introduced by \cite{li2020road} first searches for an initial path in the spatio-temporal configuration space.
-Then it transforms the horizontal and vertical optimization problems into a quadratic programming problem to obtain the optimal trajectory.
-The hierarchical planner proposed by \cite{li2024rapid} utilizes hybrid A* to search for an initial path in parking scenarios, followed by iterative optimization to convert the collision-free trajectory generation into a quadratic programming problem for rapid solving.
+A hierarchical method introduced by \cite{li2020road} first searches for an initial path in the spatiotemporal configuration space.
+Then it transforms the horizontal and vertical optimization problems into a quadratic programming problem to obtain a trajectory that is the shortest in length and the smoothest.